John C. Hodges Library: Collections

+The Betsey B. Creekmore Special Collections and University Archives on the library's first floor in July 2026.

 Its special collections department includes notable collections such as the writings of James Agee and Alex Haley, as well as film director Clarence Brown.
 Materials in the special collections department do not circulate, so researchers wishing to study them must request the materials for viewing in the Special Collections Reading Room.
 The materials in the special collections department can be found using SCOUT (Special Collections Online at the University of Tennessee) or the library catalog.
 Renovations for additional space to the Special Collections began in late 2015 and will be completed in 2016.

 Exhibits

+The Elaine Altman Evans Exhibit Area on the library's first floor in July 2026.

 The first floor galleria of Hodges Library holds several permanent exhibits of interest, including a bronze bust of the late author Alex Haley and the Alumni Academic Hall of Fame honors UT alumni.

 The second floor of John C. Hodges Library houses The Commons.
 This collaborative space between the Office of Information Technology and the University Libraries provides students with tools which include a media production lab, research assistance, group meeting spaces, and technology services.

 The John C. Hodges Library houses a media production lab known as "The Studio."
 The Studio, located in room 235, is a resource for students, staff, and faculty that wish to work on production and media activities.

 The Center for Children's & Young Adult Literature is on the third floor of Hodges.
 The CCYAL maintains and promotes a non-circulating collection of children's and young adult literature that the community is encouraged to come in and read on-site.

 Additionally, the third floor houses the Children's and Young Adult Collection.
 The items in this collection circulate.

 The building of Hodges library is lofty.
 The interior is designed to admit ample natural light and features Italian and Spanish marble and lightly finished woods.
 The terraced effect of the library belies the building's massive size.
 The library was expanded in 1987 using the original 1969 construction and adding almost 250,000 more square feet.